-Just like Christopher Nuttall you could accuse Bella Forrest of plagiarism.
-I think that's not entirely fair, because she wrote some interesting stuff, but it's she's strongly... inspired.
+Just like Christopher Nuttall, Bella Forrest is sometimes accused of plagiarism.
+I think that's not entirely fair, because she wrote some interesting stuff, but it's clear that she's sometimes - strongly - 'inspired'.

 Then again, it is impossible to write something entirely original, so let's just shrug.